 Broadly applicable to hydrology modeling, the approach makes it possible to include more detail in process representations, thus providing direct links between detailed field investigations and larger-scale models.
 The resulting model improves the representation of permafrost dynamics, which directly affect cold-region hydrology, Arctic infrastructure stability, and biogeochemical cycles.

 Motivated by results from fine-scale simulations, scientists from Oak Ridge National Laboratory and Los Alamos National Laboratory developed an intermediate-scale model.
-The new model replaces a fully three-dimensional system with a two-dimensional overland thermal hydrology system and a family of one-dimensional vertical columns, where each column represents a thermal hydrology system coupling the surface and subsurface but without lateral flow.
-This approach accurately approximates the fully-resolved solution, but can be solved at significantly less computational cost.
+The new model replaces a fully three-dimensional (3D) system with a 2D overland thermal hydrology system and a family of1D vertical columns, where each column represents a thermal hydrology system coupling the surface and subsurface but without lateral flow.
+This approach accurately approximates the fully resolved solution but can be solved at significantly less computational cost.
 The computational advantages will enable state-of-the-art models of permafrost dynamics to be applied across large swaths of the Arctic.
 Furthermore, the approach supports the broader strategy of using local models and field observations to reduce uncertainty in watershed, regional, and global Earth System Model predictions.

 David Lesmes, Paul Bayer, and Dan Stover